 Planning & PlantingGeneral Planting Directions for Trees and Shrubs

 Choosing a Site for Fruit Trees and Berries

 The best sites for fruit crops have well-drained fertile soils, protection from wind, good air drainage and full sun.
 A gentle slope and 6–8 hours of full sun per day is ideal.
 Good air flow will moderate frosts and fungal disease.
 If possible, avoid “frost pockets.”
-Do not plant trees where power lines will interfere with them.

 Sunny south- or west-facing slopes are not advisable for less hardy varieties.
 These slopes tend to warm up before the danger of frost has passed.
 Trees may flower prematurely and then be damaged by frost, causing loss of fruit.
 South and west slopes may also have widely fluctuating early spring temperatures that can damage less hardy trees.

 Soil pH for fruit trees should be between 5.5 and 8.0, towards the lower end for apples, the higher end for peaches, and in the middle for others.